BlankZhu/blogger/wordbook/index.md

 ### P
+#### predicate
+1. in grammar, the part of a sentence that contains the verb and gives information about the subject
 #### pre-emptive
 1. If something is pre-emptive, it is done before other people can act, especially to prevent them from doing something else.